ignatiusmb/aubade/workspace/content/overview/+article.md

 ---
 rank: 0
 title: Overview
+description: introduction to Aubade
 ---

-Aubade is a filesystem-first framework that turns your markdown and front matter into structured content.
+Aubade is a filesystem-first framework for authoring in markdown. your text files — markdown and front matter — are the source of truth.
+Aubade turns them into structured data you can query and HTML you can publish, so you can manage content in plain text while powering a full site or application.

 ## batteries

-Aubade ships with tools designed from the ground up to be lightweight and efficient. you can use them together or independently, in any JavaScript environment. the main tools are:
+Aubade ships with tools you can use together or independently in any JavaScript environment:

-- **[markdown compiler](/docs/artisan#markdown)** — tokenize markdown into `{ tokens, html() }`, call `.html()` for direct output.
+- **[markdown compiler](/docs/artisan#markdown)** — tokenize markdown into `{ tokens, html() }`; call `.html()` for direct output.
-- **[front matter parser](/docs/manifest)** — parse a minimal subset of YAML syntax into plain JavaScript objects and primitives.
+- **[front matter parser](/docs/manifest)** — parse a minimal YAML subset into plain JavaScript objects and primitives.

 ## core

-`assemble()` is the basic building block of Aubade. it takes the contents of a markdown file as a string and returns:
+`assemble()` is the main building block. it takes a markdown string and returns:

 - `manifest` — parsed [front matter](/docs/manifest#frontmatter),
 - `md` — `{ tokens, html() }`, and
-- `meta` — `{ body, ... }` including generated metadata.
+- `meta` — `{ body, ... }` with generated metadata.

 ```javascript
 import { assemble } from 'aubade';